keycryptovc/base/templates/HowToStart.md

 1. Fork [this](https://github.com/keycryptovc/base) repository
 2. Choose project to add from [project_list.md](../templates/project_list.md)
 3. Create [Issue](https://github.com/keycryptovc/base/issues) with name of your project.
 Create branch in your forked repository
 4. Gather and analyze info about project, fill [project template](project_template.md), save as "yourproject.md" in created branch
+(save logo in /projects/logo - size 32x32)
 5. Add your project to projects folder
 6. Add link to your project in [projects.md](../projects/projects.md)
-7. Create file(s) with key persons from your project, using [people template](people_template.md), save as "firstname_lastname.md"
+7. Create file(s) with key persons from your project, using [people template](people_template.md), save as "firstname_lastname.md"(save person photo in /people/photo - size 200x200)
 8. Add your person(s) files to people folder
 9. Add key persons to [people.md](../people/people.md)
 10. Link persons with their projects